NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1UnstableParticles.md

 ---

-title: "Rivet::UnstableParticles"
+title: 'class Rivet::UnstableParticles'
-summary: "Project out all physical-but-decayed particles in an event. "
+description: "Project out all physical-but-decayed particles in an event. "

 ---